JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/README.md

 ```
 <h3 align="center"> OR install from AUR</h3>

-`yay -S Predator-Sense-systemd-git` NOTE: It Will be available SOON
+`yay -S Predator-Sense-systemd-git` NOTE: It Will be available SOON in AUR

 ## Install as a systemd service (Will work after reboot)
 ```bash